Premier Padmini (film): Soundtrack

 Arjun Janya has scored the soundtrack and score for the film.
 The album consists of four songs and according to Janya, as per the film's script he has composed Carnatic and Hindustani classical fusion songs apart from a traditional folk song and a romantic song.

+Controversy

+The movie borrowed heavily from Kannada author Vasudhendra's short story without giving any credits or soliciting his permission.